 Carl Weese Photographer

-I was born in 1949 and grew up in Roseland, New Jersey, about twenty miles west of New York City.
+I grew up in Roseland, New Jersey, about twenty miles west of New York City.
 My father was a machinist, cabinetmaker, and a skilled amateur photographer.
 My mother was a commercial illustrator.
 By the time I was ten or eleven I was making pictures with my father's Speed Graphic and developing and printing in his darkroom in our basement.
 In my third year of college I received a scholarship for a year of study abroad with the International Honors Program.
 Study centered on anthropology, sociology, and comparative religions, with emphasis on Utopian social movements and communities.
-I worked throughout the year on a text and photographic study of ritual practices.
+I worked throughout the year on a text and photographs study of ritual practices.
 In 1972 I began writing and photographing freelance articles for Today, the Sunday magazine of the Philadelphia Inquirer.
 In 1975 I relocated, with the painter Bettina Skor, to rural Connecticut, and centered my professional contacts on the NYC market.
 Corporate assignments for Litton Industries, IBM, General Electric, Uniroyal added to my editorial assignments.
 Much of my time was spent on self-assigned documentary projects centered on rural and small town life.

 I teach workshops at my small facility in Connecticut and several photo workshop centers around the country: see the Workshops page on this site for more information.
+Two or three times a year I teach a Digital Platinum workshop at the Penumbra Foundation in New York.

 In 2006 I began posting a daily photo blog, Working Pictures, using recent work, primarily urban